interactivedatacomics/interactivedatacomics.github.io/index.md

 </html>

-# Interactive Data Comics

 [Data comics](https://datacomics.github.io) are a way of effectively communicating with data through data visualizations.
 They are inspired by the visual language of comics.
-This project adds interactivity of data comics to support exploration, explanation, and engagement.
-Interactions include: highligting elemnts, adding and removing panels, interactive sliders and other UI elemnts.
+This project adds interactivity of data comics to **support exploration, explanation, and engagement**.

+Interactions include:
+* Highlight
+* Append
+* Load layout
+* Replace
+* Lens
+* Multilayer
+* Pan & Zoom
+* Pictograms
+* and UI elements such as sliders and text input.

+Interactions are specified using a [JSON](https://en.wikipedia.org/wiki/JSON) specification and which can be rendered using our [online editor]().

-Check our [examples](examples.html), listen to our [tutorial](tutorial.html), [get started](getstarted.html) with your own interactive data comic, or check our [documentation](documentation.html) of all available interactive techniques.
+Check our [examples](examples.html), attend our [tutorial](tutorial.html), [get started](getstarted.html) with your own interactive data comic, or check our [documentation](documentation.html) of all available interactive techniques.

 If you have questions or suggestons, [get in touch](about.html).